Biden and Harris will meet with King’s family on 60th anniversary of the March on Washington

 WASHINGTON (AP) — President Joe Biden and Vice President Kamala Harris will meet with the Rev. Martin Luther King Jr.’s family to mark Monday’s 60th anniversary of the March on Washington, where King delivered his famous “I Have a Dream” speech at the Lincoln Memorial.

-All of King’s children have been invited, White House officials have said.
+The White House invited a broad group of civil rights leaders to the meeting, including Martin Luther King III, his wife, Andrea Waters King, his sister Bernice King and the Rev. Al Sharpton, along with representatives from organizations representing Jews, Hispanics and Asian Americans, according to Sharpton’s National Action Network.

-The Democratic president was taking a page out of history by opening the Oval Office to King’s family.
+The Democratic president was taking a page out of history by opening the White House to King’s family.
 On Aug.
-28, 1963, the day of the March on Washington for Jobs and Freedom, President John F. Kennedy welcomed King and other key march organizers to the Oval Office for a meeting.
+28, 1963, the day of the March on Washington for Jobs and Freedom, President John F. Kennedy welcomed King and other key organizers of the march to the Oval Office for a meeting.

-The White House did not include the meeting on Biden’s public schedule for Monday.
+The White House initially said Biden’s meeting would be closed to press coverage, but reversed course midday on Monday and said journalists would be allowed in for the top of the meeting.
+It comes two days after Saturday’s racist attack at a Jacksonville, Florida store in which three Black people were shot to death by a white man wearing a mask and firing a weapon emblazoned with a swastika.
+The shooter, who had also posted racist writings, killed himself.

-Biden also was hosting a reception Monday evening to mark the 60th anniversary of the Lawyers’ Committee for Civil Rights Under Law, a nonpartisan, nonprofit legal organization that was established at Kennedy’s request to help advocate for racial justice.
+Biden also was to address a reception Monday evening to mark the 60th anniversary of the Lawyers’ Committee for Civil Rights Under Law, a nonpartisan, nonprofit legal organization that was established at Kennedy’s request to help advocate for racial justice.

-In an opinion piece for the Washington Post, Biden said the administration is working to advance King’s dream of a society in which a person’s character outweighs their skin color.
+In an opinion piece written for the Washington Post, Biden said the administration is working to advance King’s dream of a society in which people don’t judge others by their skin color.

-Through major legislation and executive orders, “we’re advancing equity in everything we do making unprecedented investments in all of America, including for Black Americans,” he wrote.

-Biden said his policies have led to a drop in Black unemployment, more small businesses being started by Black entrepreneurs and more Black families covered by health insurance.
+Biden said his policies have led to a drop in Black unemployment, more small businesses being opened by Black entrepreneurs and more Black families covered by health insurance.

 He’s given some $7 billion to the network of historically Black colleges and universities and has emphasized appointing Black people to his Cabinet and White House staff, throughout the federal judiciary and to independent agencies like the Federal Reserve.